 You may submit your application up to 90 days prior to completing one academic year of study, provided that the period of employment will not begin until the completion of the full academic year.

-Your application must be received by the USCIS within 30 days of the issuance of your OPT I-20 and the signature on your Form I-765.
+Your application must be received by the USCIS within 30 days of the OPT recommendation in SEVIS and the signature on your Form I-765 (if filing a paper application).
 If your OPT application does not comply with this requirement, YOU WILL LOSE YOUR OPT BENEFIT.

 1. Login to UB Global by clicking on the “LOGIN” button and using your UBIT Name and Password.